Buses take migrants west to Austria; Hungarian crackdown crumbles

-BUDAPEST (Reuters) - Long lines of buses left Budapest on Saturday packed with migrants bound for Austria, which said it had agreed with Germany to let them in as Hungary gave in to crowds, including Syrian refugees, that had set out on foot for western Europe.
+BUDAPEST, Sept 5 (Reuters) - Long lines of buses packed with migrants left Budapest bound for Austria on Saturday as Hungary gave in to determined crowds, including many Syrian refugees, who had set out on foot for western Europe in defiance of a right-wing government vowing to stem their tide.

+Budapest’s Keleti railway terminus, for days a campsite of migrants barred from taking trains west to Austria and Germany, rapidly emptied as smiling families boarded a huge queue of buses, leaving behind them scattered shoes, clothes and mattresses.

-Hungary’s right-wing government said around 100 buses would pick up thousands of migrants camped in front of Budapest’s main railway terminus and another 1,200 striding down the main highway to Vienna led by a one-legged Syrian refugee and chanting “Germany, Germany!”
+The government said it would deliver around 100 buses to pick up the migrants in Budapest and another 1,200 striding down the main highway to Vienna, led by a one-legged Syrian refugee and chanting “Germany, Germany!”

 “Because of today’s emergency situation on the Hungarian border, Austria and Germany agree in this case to a continuation of the refugees’ journey into their countries,” Austrian Chancellor Werner Faymann said on his Facebook page.

-The Hungarian government cited safety concerns for the decision to lay on buses, after days of canceled trains and confrontation with riot police refusing to let the migrants pass.
+The Hungarian government cited safety concerns for the decision to bus the migrants out, after days of cancelled trains and confrontation with riot police refusing to let them pass.

 Many have refused, determined to get to the richer and more generous countries of northern and western Europe, mainly Germany.